jermbo/Talks/VueTypeScript/README.md

 </script>
 ```

-### TS Config
+### TypeScript Config

 Aliases are amazing!
 Though I do miss the intellisense and auto complete features.
-Let's re-examine the `tsconfig.json` file and see how we can enhance it to be more useful.\
+Let's re-examine the `tsconfig.json` file and see how we can enhance it to be more useful.

 ```JSON
 {